kd-lab/Genome_Assembly_Annotation/README.md

-# Genome assembly and annotation scripts readme
+# Genome assembly and annotation scripts/code

 ## Check quality of reads